 A class action lawsuit could help drivers get money back for repairs and force General Motors (GM) to find a fix for the problem.

-The suit is looking to force General Motors (GM) to recall the cars, offer a fix for the starter issue and reimburse drivers for repair costs; however, more people are needed to come forward to help strengthen the case.
+The suit is looking to force General Motors (GM) to recall the cars, offer a fix for the starter issue and reimburse drivers for repair costs.

 What’s the Problem with the Starters?